Dynious/RefinedRelocation/README.md

 1. Download and install Git [here](http://git-scm.com/download/).
 	* *Optional*: Download and install a Git GUI client, such as Github for Windows/Mac, SmartGitHg, TortoiseGit, etc.  A nice list is available [here](http://git-scm.com/downloads/guis).

+####Setup Mercurial
+Mercurial is used to clone some dependencies of Refined Relocation.

+1. Download and install Mercurial [here](http://mercurial.selenic.com/downloads/).

-####Setup ForgeGradle
+####Setup Refined Relocation
-ForgeGradle allows Gradle to know what it needs to do.
-This section assumes you know how to operate the command line.
+This allows ForgeGradle to know what it's compiling.

 1. Open up your command line.
-2. Navigate to a place where you want to download ForgeGradle's source (eg `C:\Github\ForgeGradle\`) by executing `mkdir [folder location]` and then `cd [folder location]`.
+2. Navigate to a place where you want to download Refined Relocation's source (eg `C:\Github\RefinedRelocation\`) by executing `mkdir [folder location]` and then `cd [folder location]`.
 This location is known as `mcdev` from now on.
-3. Execute `git clone https://github.com/MinecraftForge/ForgeGradle.git`.
-This will download Block Extender's source into `mcdev`.
+3. Execute `git clone https://github.com/Dynious/RefinedRelocation.git`.
+This will download Refined Relocation's source into `mcdev`.
-4. Right now, you should have a directory structure that looks like:

-***
-	mcdev
-	\-gradle
-	\-src
-	|-Other misc ForgeGradle files (should include `build.gradle`)
-***

-####Setup Refined Relocation
-This allows ForgeGradle to know what it's compiling.

-1. Clone Refined Relocation just like you did with ForgeGradle.
-All you have to change are the folder locations and `git clone` command.
-2. Copy the `java` and `resources` folders from the Refined Relocation source to `mcdev\src\main` (delete the folders that are already there).
-3. Create a folder called `libs` in `mcdev` and put [BuildCraft](http://www.mod-buildcraft.com/download/), [Iron Chests](http://files.minecraftforge.net/IronChests2/) (deobfurscated!), [Industrial Craft 2](http://ic2api.player.to:8080/job/IC2_experimental/), [ComputerCraft](http://www.computercraft.info/download/), [CoFHCore](http://teamcofh.com/index.php?page=downloads), [Universal Electricity](http://universalelectricity.com/downloads/), [Equivalent Exchange 3](http://www.minecraftforum.net/topic/1540010-equivalent-exchange-3-01140/) (deobfurscated!), [Waila](http://minecraft.curseforge.com/mc-mods/waila/files/) and [JABBA](http://minecraft.curseforge.com/mc-mods/jabba/files/) (deobfurscated!) in it.
-	* Note: Make sure you download the version of the mods for the correct Minecraft version!
 4. Your directory structure should now look like:

 ***